locessentials/eng401-business-english-us/final-project/final-project-peer-evaluation.md

 ---

-**Have feedback or questions about the evaluation criteria?** Explore the [Final Project Takeaways](final-project-conclusions.md) for insights on maximizing the value of this project experience.
+**Not quite ready to finish up the final project?** Explore the [Final Project Takeaways](final-project-conclusions.md) for insights on maximizing the value of the Show & Tell experience.